SatyamVyas04/Credence/public/README.md

 ```
 public/
+├── fonts/      # Font files used in the application
 ├── images/     # General images used throughout the application
 ├── logo/       # Logo files and brand assets
 └── seo/        # Search Engine Optimization related files